harssh1029/CalorieBurnt-Prediction/README.md

 # CalorieBurnt-Prediction
-Predicting the number of calories burnt using dataset from Kaggle
+Predicting the number of calories burnt using XGBoost ML algorithm.
+Dataset from Kaggle